-The Batch Data Tool allows an admin to setup a spreadsheet-like form to enter new member records and contribution data straight into the database instead of entering a new member one at a time.
+The Batch Data Tool allows an admin to setup a spreadsheet-like form to enter new contact records and contribution data straight into the database instead of entering a new contact one at a time.

 This tool is great for data entry volunteers or a quick way to enter in a stack of donation checks.

 You will have the ability to use these Batch Entry Forms multiple times.

 Example - You could set up one Batch Entry Form for inputting new records from rallies or sign-up sheets.
 You could create another for entering large amounts of donation checks at one time.

 2. Choose the number of entries you want to appear on a single page on the Entry Form.

 In the Personal Data Entry and Contribution Data Entry sections, place checkmarks in the applicable columns for each field:

 - Properties Form: This is where you set the batch code and any default settings.
 (Example - If all of your constituents are from Iowa, you can set the bundle so that the State value is always set to IA.
 This means you don’t have to type the IA each time you enter a new record.)

 - Entry form: The form used to enter data.